 Average Weather in Mason City Iowa, United States

-In Mason City, the temperature typically varies from 10°F to 83°F over the course of the year, and is rarely below -10°F or above 91°F.
+In Mason City, the summers are long, warm, and wet; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 10°F to 83°F and is rarely below -10°F or above 91°F.

 The warm season lasts for 4.1 months, from May 18 to September 22, with an average daily high temperature above 71°F. The hottest day of the year is July 19, with an average high of 83°F and low of 63°F.